izabelcavassim/Tree-of-life/week35.md

 First open flucoding.meg in MEGA.
 We now want to estimate pairwise distances between all 10 sequences.
 Choose this option and you will see that there are a lot of choices you can make.
 Make sure you understand all of these, e.g

-  1.	what is complete versus pairwise deletion?
+  1. What is complete versus pairwise deletion?
-  2.	what is the variance estimation method?
+  2. What is the variance estimation method?
-  3.	what does it mean that transitions and transversions can be used?
+  3. What does it mean that transitions and transversions can be used?

 You can now try to make distance matrices using p distances, Jukes Canter, Kimura 2 parameter and Tamura Nei models, more detailed information on these are found in the Book Chapters 2 and 3 of Nei and Kumar.
 Make sure you know what each of these models are doing, e.g.